 Remember how I said that experience arranging flowers was not necessary for doing your wedding flowers?
-Well, I still think that.
-However, when it comes to sewing a wedding dress, I think experience is a very very good thing.
+Well, when it comes to figuring out how to make a wedding dress, experience is a very very good thing.
 If you’ve never sewn a dress before, go out and sew a few.
 Figure out what you are doing, and then decide if you want to take on your wedding dress.
 It’s not an impossible project, not at all, but it’s complicated, and takes skill.

 My sister, my mother and I (and yes, David too) tackled Project Wedding Dress over Christmas break.
 It was more complicated and more time consuming than we expected (of course).
 It lead to Project Runway like, down to the wire, midnight sew-offs.
 And, in the end, it was far more rewarding than I’d ever imagined.
 The dress isn’t quite done yet, and I reserve the right to complain about it later (remember that!)
 Sadly, you are not going to see the finished project till August, I’m afraid, just hints and whispers.
 But!
 I’ve had requests to walk you through the process, so here we go!

 My pattern is a vintage Vogue pattern.
 Pretty, no?
 Squee!

 The key to picking a pattern is to pick something where you like the basic construction – this dress has princess seams, no true waist, and pleating.
 Those are elements of the pattern would be next to impossible to change.

 Once you have your pattern, you’ll have a pretty good idea of what kind of fabric you need.
 I’ve already written about my fabric search, but I was looking for a mid-weight silk – and I found the worlds most beautiful blush-toned off-white silk.
 Swoon.